driscollh/opencap-offline/README.md

 * Download the `dependencies.zip` file.
 * Extract the contents directly into the empty `dependencies/` folder inside this project.
 This should result in three separate subfolders, one for each key dependency.

+**4. Extract mmcv.zip inside of Blackwell_RTMPose**
+* Extract the .zip file in order to use RTMPose options

 ## Usage
 Once the environment is set up and the dependencies are in place, you can launch the local processing by running the main Python script in your environment: